top of page

 Diversity Respected

 All individuals are unique and will be treated equally and fairly.
 The views of children and others are highly valued.
-Everyone has the right to be safe regardless of any diversity factors such as attributes, socio-economic status, nationality, sex, culture, ethnicity, beliefs, health, or any other status.
+Everyone has the right to feel safe and be safe regardless of any diversie factors.
+These factors may include socioeconomic status, nationality, sexuality,

 Professional Responses